Higgs-portal assisted Higgs inflation with a sizeable tensor-to-scalar ratio: Introduction

-In this letter, we point out that Higgs portal interaction, which is generic in hidden sector DM models~\cite{hur_ko,Baek:2011aa,Baek:2012se,Baek:2012uj,Baek:2013dwa, Baek:2013qwa,Baek:2014goa,Ko:2014bka,Ko:2014nha}, allows Higgs inflation to produce a sizable tensor mode with $r\sim0.1$ without resorting $M_t$.
-This is due to two additional parameters (in addition to the top quark mass $M_t$) that can control the running behavior of the Higgs quartic coupling $\lambda_H$.
+In this paper we point out that Higgs portal interaction, which is generic in hidden sector dark matter (DM) models \cite{hur_ko,Baek:2011aa,Baek:2012se,Baek:2012uj,Baek:2013dwa,Baek:2013qwa,Baek:2014goa,Ko:2014bka,Ko:2014nha}, revives the Higgs inflation by weakening the dependence on $M_{t}$.
+Specifically we address the possibility of having a sizeable tensor mode $r \sim \mathcal{O}(0.01 - 0.1)$ without resorting to a specific value of $M_{t}$.
+This is due to two additional parameters (the dark Higgs mass $m_{\phi}$ and the mixing angle $\alpha$ between dark Higgs and the SM Higgs bosons), in addition to the top quark mass $M_{t}$, that can control the running behavior of the Higgs quartic coupling $\lambda_{H}$.
+We impose several constraints, such as the perturbative unitarity, DM direct detection, and DM relic density, in order to further constrain the mixing angle and the dark Higgs mass.

-This letter is organized as follows.
-We first discuss the effect of Higgs portal interaction on the Higgs quartic coupling of SM.
-Then we show a large enough inflaton potential of Higgs inflation can be obtained by adjusting the mixing angle and/or the mass of non-SM Higgs as well as the mixed quartic coupling even if $M_t$ is fixed to certain value, making some predictions.
+This paper is organized as follows.
+We discuss the effect of Higgs portal interaction on the Higgs quartic coupling of SM in section~\ref{sec:Hportal}.
+In section~\ref{sec:HpHi} the Higgs-portal assisted Higgs inflation is carefully studied.
+We first argue generic features of the model and then demonstrate our arguments using a concrete model, namely the singlet fermion dark matter model, in section~\ref{sec:HpHiSFDM}.
+Based on the latest Planck data we show an allowed parameter region.
+Several other constraints on the model shall also be given before summarizing our results in section~\ref{sec:con}.